itaylor/docker-vhoster/Readme.md

 Listens on the docker socket for containers to start/end and adds entries for them to your `/etc/hosts` file.

-* Written in rust
-* Published as slim container on dockerhub as `itaylor/docker-vhoster`

 This is designed to be used alongside a tool like `jwilder/nginx-proxy` which creates vhost entries for running services.
 It allows you to map them to the hosts file.

 ## Configuration